-On the ice and off, we have found considerable success, but we will not rest on our laurels.
+On the ice and off, we found great success last season – including a pair of gold medals on the international stage – but we will not sit back and celebrate.
 We continue to seek ways to grow the game through recruitment, event management, and marketing and participant development initiatives at all ages.

-To the branches and minor hockey associations across the country, thank you for your unending support.
-Nothing Hockey Canada does, from national and international events to skill development camps, safety initiatives and countless other programs, would be possible without your time and effort.
+To the member branches and minor hockey associations across the country, thank you for your unending support.
+Nothing Hockey Canada does, from national and international events to< skill development camps, safety initiatives and countless other programs, would be possible without your time and effort.

 We are also extremely grateful for the support received from our sponsors, licensees, and funding partners, who have brought value to Hockey Canada events, making them premier sporting attractions in Canada.

 This is an exciting time to be involved with hockey across our country, and I look forward to working and interacting with Canadians as we continue to grow the game to new levels, and help leave it in a better place for future generations.